exasol/ai-lab/doc/user_guide/docker/secure-configuration-storage.md

 # Secure Configuration Storage

-Most of the examples in the Exasol AI-Lab require a connection to an Exasol database.
+Most of the examples in the Exasol AI Lab require a connection to an Exasol database.
 Additionally, some showcases will interact with cloud services which require additional configuration items, URL endpoints, credentials, etc.

-To keep all these configuration options across multiple sessions and secure, the Exasol AI-Lab offers a _Secure Configuration Storage_ (SCS).
+To keep all these configuration options across multiple sessions and secure, the Exasol AI Lab offers a _Secure Configuration Storage_ (SCS).

 The Secure Configuration Storage is based on [coleifer/sqlcipher3](https://github.com/coleifer/sqlcipher3) which uses an encrypted version of an SQLite database.
 The database is stored in an ordinary, yet encrypted, file and allows storing credentials and other configuration strings in a simple key-value style.

 Access to the SCS is encapsulated by a Python library to simplify usage as much as possible.

-When using the same file, you can reuse all your configurations and credentials in each AI-Lab session while still staying secure as the file is encrypted with a master password that is only known to you.
+When using the same file, you can reuse all your configurations and credentials in each AI Lab session while still staying secure as the file is encrypted with a master password that is only known to you.

-When the file initially does not exist then the AI-Lab will
+When the file initially does not exist then the AI Lab will
 * Ask you for a new master password
 * Create the file
 * Encrypt the file with the master password

-In each future session AI-Lab will
+In each future session AI Lab will
 * Ask you again for the master password
 * Use it to unlock and access the configuration strings stored in previous sessions.